-Students who register with another doctor (in Oxford or elsewhere) are required, during the first two weeks of term, to inform the Academic Registrar (academic. registrar@oriel.ox.ac.uk) and the College Nurse (pml.orielnurse@nhs.net) of their doctor's name.
+Students who register with another doctor (in Oxford or elsewhere) are required, during the first two weeks of term, to inform the Academic Registrar (academic. registrar@oriel.ox.ac.uk) and the College Nurse (nurse@oriel.ox.ac.uk) of their doctor's name.
 It may be necessary at the time of exams to make emergency contact with your doctor should you not be well enough to sit an exam.

 College Nurse: The College has a Nurse, and you can make an appointment with her via email (or drop in during Nurse's Hours).
-Her email address is: pml.orielnurse@nhs. net.
+Her email address is: nurse@oriel.ox.ac.uk.
 Her surgery is located in Christ Church.
 She is available at fixed times during the week in term time.
-Up-to-date times and other details are available at the Porter's Lodge as well as on SharePoint.